aws-samples/sample-apache-kafka-performance-testing-framework/README.md

 ### Advanced Visualization Configuration

 The logic in the Jupyter notebook:
-- Retrieves test results from CloudWatch Logs
+- Retrieves the performance test results from CloudWatch Logs for one or more state machines execution ARNs
-- Applies grouping and aggregations
+- Applies grouping and aggregations of the performance tests results
 - Creates grid-based visualizations where:
   - Tests in same row have identical producer/consumer settings
   - Tests in same column have identical consumer numbers